threeplanetssoftware/apple_cloud_notes_parser/README.md

-  "filename": "[filename of the object, if applicable]", "filepath": "[filepath of the object, including filename, if applicable]", "backup_location": "[Filepath of the original backup location, if applicable]", "is_password_protected": "[boolean, whether password protected or not]", "html": "[generated HTML for the object]", "thumbnails": [
+  "filename": "[filename of the object, if applicable]", "filepath": "[filepath of the object, including filename, if applicable]", "backup_location": "[Filepath of the original backup location, if applicable]", "user_title": "[The alternate filename given by the user, if applicable]", "is_password_protected": "[boolean, whether password protected or not]", "html": "[generated HTML for the object]", "thumbnails": [